srvarma7/Hola_Frogger/TabView/README.md

 ## Requirements
 - Swift 5.0
 - iOS 13.4+
-- To access Identification feature, please install the application on a physical device which has camera with Telephoto lens.
+- To access Identification feature, please install the application on a physical device which has camera.
 - Internet Connection for loading Maps.

 ## Steps to Install
 -
 -

 ## Credits